Getting Ready For Surgery

 Procedure: Implant Reconstruction

-What is Tissue Expander/Implant Reconstruction?
+What is the definition of Tissue Expander/Implant Reconstruction?

 The simplest option for breast reconstruction is to have breast implants alone.
 This option is best for patients who have medical issues that prevent them from having a more complex surgery, as well as patients who understand the limitation of this type of reconstruction but want to have a breast mound.
 The breast implant option is usually completed in two phases.
 The first surgery consists of placing a tissue expander in the breast area underneath the skin and chest muscle.
 The tissue expander, which can be expanded like a balloon, will be gradually filled by adding a salt-water solution approximately once every two weeks.
 Once your skin has stretched, in about three to four months, the next surgery will replace the tissue expander with a permanent saline or silicone implant.
 If you do not need the tissue expander, your surgery will only consist of inserting the implant.
 Although implant breast reconstruction is the simplest, it carries the highest incidence of complications.